erikengervall/fast-find-in-files/README.md

 ## Documentation

-Learn more about `quick-find-in-files` on the [official website](https://erikengervall.github.io/quick-find-in-files).
+Learn more about `fast-find-in-files` on the [official website](https://erikengervall.github.io/fast-find-in-files).

 ## Contributing